 A Statement required under Part 25 of the Local Government Act for any municipality party to a Regional Growth Strategy.
 The Regional Context Statement specifies how the OCP complies with the Regional Growth Strategy.

 Regional Growth Strategy (RGS)

 A long range planning document developed and approved by the regional district and member municipalities in partnership, on social, economic, and environmental goals and priority actions.

-Riparian Area (also known as "leave strip")
+Riparian Leave Strip (also known as Leave Strip) means